GabeStah/Airbrake.io/Pitches/How to Make a Twitter Bot/text.md

 let twitter = new Twitter(twitter_credentials);
 ```

-So, everything is ready to go, but how do we actually _use_ the `twitter` module?
+Everything is ready to go, but how do we actually _use_ the `twitter` module?
 It primarily provides convenience methods for sending `GET` and `POST` HTTP method requests to the [Twitter API](https://developer.twitter.com/en/docs).
 For example, if we want to post a tweet we need to send a `POST` request to the `statuses/update` API endpoint, as shown in the [official documentation](https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/post-statuses-update).
 The API accepts a number of required (and optional) parameters to be included with the request.

-To illustrate we'll perform a simple test tweet of `"Am I a robot?"` from our bot account.
+To illustrate, let's perform a simple test tweet of `"Am I a robot?"` from our bot account.
 Add the following to `index.js`:

 ```js
 // Perform a test tweet.